globallyunique/beyond-data-mesh/beyond-data-mesh.md

 ## Adding Metrics to the Language

 The next step along the path to a DSL is already part of dbt: the [dbt Semantic Layer](https://www.getdbt.com/blog/dbt-semantic-layer-whats-next/).
 "The dbt Semantic Layer allows data teams to centrally define essential business metrics like revenue, customer, and churn in the modeling layer (your dbt project) for consistent self-service within downstream data tools like BI and metadata management solutions.
 The dbt Semantic Layer provides the flexibility to define metrics on top of your existing models and then query those metrics and models in your analysis tools of choice."[^dbt-semantic-layer].
 This layer is a language for defining metrics.
 Dbt talks about its value from the technical perspective.
 We're looking at it as another part of our domain specific language.
 The business surely includes a lot in their ubiquitous language about the metrics, e.g., how are they named, how are they calculated, how do they evolve over time and where are they used.
 The following shows an example of a metric defined in the dbt language.

+TODO: decide if 'customer' is a good example of a metric in the above.

 <img src="./images/dbt-metric-example.png" alt="example metric" width="70%">